Bigfoot: Bears

-According to data scientist Floe Foxon, more people are reporting seeing Bigfoot in areas with high recorded black bear populations.
+According to data scientist Floe Foxon, more people report seeing Bigfoot in areas with documented black bear populations.
 Foxon concludes, "If bigfoot is there, it may be many bears".
+Foxon acknowledges that alleged Bigfoot sightings have been reported in areas with minimal or no known black bear populations.
+She states, "Although this may be interpreted as evidence for the existence of an unknown hominid in North America, it is also explained by misidentification of other animals (including humans), among other possibilities".